 The first ghost town you come to on this stretch of road is Beaver City.
 There’s only a couple of cabins left, built around 1880, with the one right off the road being the only one we ventured to.

 Onward to Vicksburg

-You will first encounter the public museum with some great history to view, including old mining equipment, wagons and more.
-At the museum building door, have a seat on the bench and listen to the recording about Vicksburg’s history, while taking in the local scenery.
+You will first encounter the public museum with some great history to view, including old mining equipment, wagons, and more.
+At the museum building door, have a seat on the bench and listen to the recording about Vicksburg’s history while taking in the local scenery.

-While most of the town has been reclaimed by the forest, across Vicksburg’s ‘main’ street from the museum, there is a row of old private cabins that have been continually occupied since they were built.
+While most of the town has been reclaimed by the forest, across Vicksburg’s ‘main’ street from the museum, a row of old private cabins have been continually occupied since they were built.
 The ‘main’ street is lined by Poplar trees brought in by the early miners.
-The trees are watered by ditches leading from the creek into town, dug on each side of the street to provide a watering system and hold wooden boxes that kept food cold and provided water for firefighting.
+The trees are watered by ditches leading from the creek into town, dug on each side of the street to provide a watering system, and hold wooden boxes that kept food cold and provided water for firefighting.

 Maintained by the Clear Creek Canyon Historical Society, this mining camp was listed on the National Register of Historic Places in 1977.

 Rockdale – Crescent Mining Camp

 Another two miles, and you reach the Rockdale-Silverdale area, also known as Crescent Mining Camp.
 Near Rockdale, this camp includes four cabins that have been restored, two of them reportedly from the original Rockdale.
 It appears most of Rockdale itself is buried under beaver ponds; at least one of the cabins in has a small marker telling of the 1881 camp.
 The forest service rents these out during the summer months, touting no amenities in the cabins and no drinking water.